Aegiq/lightworks/docs/source/sdk/photonic_circuit.rst

 There is also a number of additional attributes. ``U`` will provide the effective unitary of the circuit, this is altered by any loss elements included in the system. ``U_full`` will then provide the full unitary including any of the invisible loss modes included for loss elements.

-We can then begin to add components to the circuit, the following are included as part of the Circuit object and can be added with their corresponding methods.
+We can then begin to add components to the circuit, the following are included as part of the PhotonicCircuit object and can be added with their corresponding methods.

-.. list-table:: Circuit components
+.. list-table:: PhotonicCircuit components
     :widths: 25 25 50
     :header-rows: 1